freenas/freenas-docs/userguide/quick.rst

 The Console Setup menu, shown in
 :numref:`Figure %s <console_setup_menu_fig>`,
 appears at the end of the boot process.
-If access to the %brand% system's keyboard and monitor is available, this Console Setup menu can be used to administer the system if the administrative GUI is not available.
+If the %brand% system has a keyboard and monitor, this Console Setup menu can be used to administer the system.

 .. note:: The Console Setup menu can be accessed from within the
    %brand% GUI by typing :command:`/etc/netcli` from :ref:`Shell`.